heronimus/ct-plugin-string2files/README.md

 # Consul-Template Plugin: string2files
-Consul-Template plugin that (basically) write string to file(s).
-Created because I need easy way to write multiple files from Consul KV tree :v:.
+Lightweight Consul-Template plugin that (basically) write string to file(s).
+Created because I need easy way to write multiple files from Consul KV tree with only single template :v:.

 ### Credits
 This plugin heavily inspired by: